Khaleed/talks/README.md

 ## Goal

 Initially I plan to give talks at meetups.
-As I gain more confidence, I will apply to give at least two talks at a major JavaScript Conference by the end of this year
+As I gain more confidence, I will apply to give at least two talks at a major JavaScript Conference by the end of this year.

 ## Affiliation